MehmetTop360/Product-feedback-website/README.md

 ## The Challenge

-Users should be able to:
+Users are be able to:

 - View the optimal layout for the app depending on their device's screen size.
 - See hover states for all interactive elements on the page.